shubham00jain/DSA-Problems/Sorting Algorithms/Theory.md

 case they are double.
 * Insertion sort is almost linear for partially sorted input.
 * Selection sort is best suits for elements with bigger values and small keys.
+* Selection sort needs the minimum number of swaps - n.